 Benefits.
 Know more about our client, enrich our CRM, improve their experience, increase their engagement, loyalty and, of course, sales.

-Objective: Customer Journey
+Objective: 10 KPIS about your Customer Journey

 All the KPIs mentioned are related to the customer journey in a shopping center.
 In the first place, the center’s traffic, which has to do with visits, unique visits, stay times or the percentage of repetition.